Meet The Team

 The research team make-up the core group of investigators within the project.
 They focus on research design and implementation, as well as producing the final reports for the project.

-Srividya is a professor and Presidential Impact Fellow in the Department of Communications at Texas A&M. She is also the director of the Difficult Dialogues on Campus Race Relations at Texas A&M University.
+Srividya is the Newhouse Endowed Chair Professor at Syracuse University.
+She is the founding director of the Difficult Dialogues Project and CODE^SHIFT.
 Her research interests include global issues of social justice and media, media effects and identity, and diversity.

 Melissa Tully - CO-PRINCIPAL INVESTIGATOR